Just added: Embedded C From Zero

 The single front door

 Imagine a mobile app for an online store.
-It needs product data, it needs the user's order history, it needs to check inventory, and it needs to process a payment.
+It needs product data, order history, inventory status, and to process a payment.
 If the backend is split into an orders service, a products service, an inventory service, and a payments service, the app now needs to know all four addresses, speak whatever protocol each one prefers, and handle four different ways of proving who the user is.

 That's the situation an API gateway exists to erase.